korcankaraokcu/CTF-Writeups/AngstromCTF/bugger/Solution/README.md

 ![](images/bugger1.png)

 However, none of the UPX unpackers worked on it, so I decided to unpack it manually.
-I'm going to use radare2 for unpacking
+I'm going to use radare2 for unpacking.
 The binary is also protected with an anti-debugger so we must get rid of it first.
 To do that, we are going to stop at the first ptrace syscall
 ```
 r2 -d ./bugger
 dcs ptrace